tomz2000-lab/PJS_PWC_WS2024-25/README.md

 The project was structured into three main tasks, distributed among the team:

-1. **Data Source Identification and Web Scraping**  (Philipp) Identify accessible job advertisement sources and develop a reliable web scraping tool to enable continuous data extraction.
+1. **Data Source Identification and Web Scraping**  (Philipp) Identify accessible job advertisement sources and develop a reliable web scraping tool to enable continuous data extraction.<br>
    Here is the repository with the web scrapers and a complete documentation: https://github.com/PhilippCraftLink/PJS_WebScraping

-2. **Natural Language Processing (NLP) Pipeline**  (Tom) Design and implement an NLP pipeline to extract structured information from unstructured job advertisement texts, including qualifications, compensations, and benefits.
+3. **Natural Language Processing (NLP) Pipeline**  (Tom) Design and implement an NLP pipeline to extract structured information from unstructured job advertisement texts, including qualifications, compensations, and benefits.
    This part consits of three elements: the Mongo-Database extraction, the data strucutring using NLP and the storage of the information in SQlite.<br>
    Here is a link for more details about the different parts: https://github.com/tomz2000-lab/PJS_Pipeline

-3. **Comprehensive Survey of Compensation and Benefits Trends and Dashboard Development**  (Larissa) Conduct a literature review and empirical analysis of compensation and benefits trends to compare academic recommendations with market reality.
-Additionally, develop a dashboard to visualize and present the analyzed data effectively.
+4. **Comprehensive Survey of Compensation and Benefits Trends and Dashboard Development**  (Larissa) Conduct a literature review and empirical analysis of compensation and benefits trends to compare academic recommendations with market reality.
+Additionally, develop a dashboard to visualize and present the analyzed data effectively. <br>
    Here is a link for more details about the different parts: https://github.com/larissa-stein/Projektseminar_2025